Grégoire Saucy: 2022

 In November 2021 Saucy partook in the post-season test of the FIA Formula 3 Championship with ART Grand Prix, partnering Victor Martins and Juan Manuel Correa.
 A few days after the test he was announced by ART to be one of the team's drivers for the 2022 season.
-After starting out the season with a retirement caused by a collision with teammate Martins, Saucy scored his first podium in the category in the feature race in Sakhir.
+He qualified fourth on his debut, beating both his teammates.
+After starting out the season with a retirement caused by a collision with teammate Martins, in which the Swiss was given a grid drop, Saucy scored his first podium in the category in the feature race in Sakhir.
 At the next round in Imola, the Swiss driver was on course for another third place, before being taken out by Ollie Bearman on the final lap.
 From there, Saucy experienced a drop in performances, having to wait until the sprint race in Hungary for his next points.
 He followed that up with an inconsistent end to the season, which included points finishes in Zandvoort and Monza, but also a pair of retirements, after which he stated that his results masked the underlying pace him and the team had.
-Saucy ended his season 15th in the standings, finishing behing his teammates Martins and Correa.
+Saucy ended his season 15th in the standings, finishing behind his teammates Martins and Correa.

 2023

-In November 2022 ART Grand Prix announced Saucy would remain with the team for the 2023 season.
+In November 2022, ART Grand Prix announced Saucy would remain with the team for the 2023 season, where he would partner Kaylen Frederick and Nikola Tsolov.
+Qualifying third for the Bahrain round, he began the season with fourth in the feature race, and then improved to qualify on the front row in Melbourne.
+He would then convert it into his first podium of the year, remaining in second and marking him as a title contender.
+Another podium followed in the Monaco sprint race, despite been penalised from reverse pole.
+However, he suffered similar fortunes to the year before, only securing three more points finishes throughout the season.
+This was interrupted with a pole position in Austria, but was unable to capitalise after sustaining a puncture in the battle for the lead.
+His season, being plagued by numerous unlucky incidents, saw Saucy only 14th in the standings with 54 points, albeit the highest placed ART driver.

+Saucy joined MP Motorsport for the final post-season testing in Imola.